Zipcar/blite/README.md

 ## route-add
 A helper command that will attempt to detect your OS and update your routing table so it's possible to connect to the things your director deploys.
 This function working properly for you is heavily dependent on the cloud config you pass to the director.
-Make sure the $BLITE_BOSH_DEPLOYMENTS_CIDR environment variable is set to the actual CIDR of your director's internal network where things are being deployed.
+Make sure the `BLITE_BOSH_DEPLOYMENTS_CIDR` environment variable is set to the actual CIDR of your director's internal network where things are being deployed.

 ## route-rm
 A helper command that will attempt to detect your OS and cleanup your routing table removing the route that would allow you to connect to the things your director deploys.
 This function working properly for you is heavily dependent on the cloud config you pass to the director.
-Make sure the $BLITE_BOSH_DEPLOYMENTS_CIDR environment variable is set to the actual CIDR of your director's internal network where things are being deployed.
+Make sure the `BLITE_BOSH_DEPLOYMENTS_CIDR` environment variable is set to the actual CIDR of your director's internal network where things are being deployed.

 ## pause